brclar15/thesis/notes/progressReport.md

 Other texts to edit include the material at the start of Munich 311, consisting of a *Life of Homer* and other extra-Iliadic material.
 Melody and I can start on that after the break.

-BNF 2706 contains a ὑποθέσεις of the *Iliad* that begins with the wedding of Peleus and Thetis.
+BNF 2706 contains a ὑπόθεσις of the *Iliad* that begins with the wedding of Peleus and Thetis.
 It covers about six folio sides, and the hand looks manageable.
 Andrew and I could most likely do an edition of this in a session or two.

 #Greek Reading#